 But the trust that flows through Aurora is a different kind of trust…rather than flowing out towards others, its power is directed within…supporting the very heart of who she is.

 It springs from her passion and great love for art and nature, and flows through her life as a blazing inner star.
 Enfolded in this trust, this light, Aurora’s confidence flowers, and her enthusiasm to act resumes again and again.

 Fran first teaches Aurora to trust in the very nature of who she is.
-When she experiences doubt, he firmly reminds her of her inner steadfastness to the love she has in her heart for the beauty she finds in nature as well as so many artists’ works.
+When she experiences doubt, he firmly reminds her of her inner steadfastness to the love she has in her heart for the beauty she finds in art as well as nature.
 He reveals in strong terms her constant deep desire to express that love in artworks that she then could share with those she loved.

 In overcoming her doubts through Fran’s big brother mentoring, Aurora affirms trust in whom she clearly understands herself to be.

 She now understands, loves, and appreciates trust’s preciousness.

 But later after Fran’s passing, the issue of trust takes on a new meaning for her.
 As Aurora over time transcends her great grief, she discovers an inner security that in the end becomes unshakable.

 By loving her trust in what she believes and cherishes regarding Fran’s never ending spiritual presence, love, and support in her life, Aurora lights up and opens to the pathways that lay ahead for an ever richer life.
 She is now fully free to commit to her dreams…free to appreciate all that she holds to be good and true…free to carry trust in the core of her heart.